 Reporting an Accident to Law Enforcement

-If anyone in the accident is injured, call 9-1-1 to get help from Jacksonville Police.
-Try to remain calm and give as much information as you can to the dispatcher.
+If anyone in the accident is injured, call 9-1-1 for help from Jacksonville Police.
+Try to remain calm and give the dispatcher as much information as possible.
 Follow the dispatcher’s instructions to give aid to the injured.

 Other Required Actions Following a Car Accident in Jacksonville